happybydefault/challenge-oceanscode/README.md

 This is an [Oceans Code Experts](https://www.oceanscode.com/) challenge.
 The details of the challenge are defined in [CHALLENGE.md](CHALLENGE.md).

-> :warning: **WARNING**: The code is not idiomatic at all because that's the way it was handled given to me!
+> :warning: **WARNING**: The code is not idiomatic at all because that's the way it was given to me!
 I just solved the challenge.

 ## Installation